 Vivint's outdoor cameras are equipped with a 4K image sensor.
 However they record and stream video in 1080p resolution.
 4K is 3840 by 2160 pixels.
 1080p is 1920 by 1080 pixels, which is roughly one quarter of 4K.
 The distinction between having a 4K sensor and recording in 4K is meaningful and technical.

-A rep describing the system as 4K cameras to a homeowner who will reasonably interpret that as 4K recording is, at minimum, imprecise.
-Actual 4K recording systems exist and are installed in Reno every day.
-What Vivint currently installs records in 1080p regardless of what the sensor is capable of capturing.
+A rep describing the system as 4K cameras to a homeowner who reasonably interprets that as 4K recording could, at minimum, be seen as imprecise.
+Actual 4K recording systems exist and are available in the market.
+Based on publicly available Vivint product specifications, their cameras currently record in 1080p regardless of the sensor capability.

 The Vivint Buyout Promise

 If you already have an alarm contract when a Vivint rep knocks, they may offer to buy out your existing contract and pay off whatever you owe.
-This promise is made frequently.
-It is kept inconsistently.
+This promise is reportedly made frequently.
+Whether it is honored appears to vary significantly.

 In some cases Vivint does have a buyout program with real terms attached.
-In other cases the rep makes a promise they have no authority to make, the paperwork never materialises, and the homeowner ends up paying two alarm contracts simultaneously while trying to track down a rep who is no longer with the company.
+In other cases customers have reported that the paperwork never materializes, leaving them paying two alarm contracts simultaneously while trying to track down a rep who is no longer with the company.

 Before signing anything based on a buyout promise, get the complete terms in writing from the company itself, not just the rep. Verbal commitments at the door are not binding and Vivint knows it.